 Typical damages available to those who sustained a spinal cord injury are:

-In Florida, an injured person must file a lawsuit within four years of the injury.
+In Florida, an injured person must file a lawsuit within two years of the injury.
 Missing the deadline can prevent the case from ever going forward.

 Stuart spinal cord injury lawyers will keep the injured person informed throughout the legal process, beginning with gathering all the evidence necessary to prove the case.
 The attorney will develop the lawsuit and calculate the amount of damages to be sought.